 top of page

-Prior to his Tony-nominated Broadway debut as Judas Iscariot in Jesus Christ Superstar, Josh had the distinction of playing the role of Marius in Cameron Macintosh’s Les Miserables and in more subsequent productions than any other actor.
+Prior to his Tony-nominated Broadway debut as Judas Iscariot in Jesus Christ Superstar, Josh had the distinction of playing Marius in Cameron Mackintosh’s Les Misérables, performing the role in more productions than any other actor.
+His performance in Superstar also earned him the Theatre World Award for Best Debut Performance, marking the beginning of a career defined by both vocal distinction and dramatic depth.

-Regionally, Josh’s performance as Tateh in Ragtime earned him the prestigious IRNE Award for Best Actor in a Musical.
-He’s performed in North America's finest regional theaters, including La Jolla Playhouse, Seattle’s 5th Avenue Theatre, Walnut Street Theater, St. Louis MUNY, Baltimore Center Stage, Ogunquit Playhouse, San Diego Repertory Theatre, Huston’s Theatre Under the Stars (TUTS), DC’s Shakespeare Theatre Company and North Carolina Theatre.
-He's been involved in new works with NYC's Roundabout Theatre Company, The Transport Group, and The New York Musical Theater Festival.
+Regionally, Josh’s performance as Tateh in Ragtime earned him the IRNE Award for Best Actor in a Musical.
+His extensive regional career includes work at many of North America’s leading theatres, including La Jolla Playhouse, Seattle’s 5th Avenue Theatre, Walnut Street Theatre, The Muny, Baltimore Center Stage, Ogunquit Playhouse, San Diego Repertory Theatre, Houston’s Theatre Under the Stars (TUTS), Shakespeare Theatre Company (DC), and North Carolina Theatre.
+He has also been involved in the development of new work with Roundabout Theatre Company, The Transport Group, and the New York Musical Theatre Festival.

-Josh can be heard on numerous albums, including the original cast recording of Amazing Grace and on his two solo albums: Still Dreaming of Paradise and his self-titled debut album, Josh Young - several songs of which have been used by championship figure skaters, Megan Duhamel and Eric Radford.
+Josh can be heard on numerous recordings, including the original Broadway cast album of Amazing Grace, as well as his two solo albums, Still Dreaming of Paradise and Josh Young.
+Songs from these albums have been used by world champion figure skaters Meagan Duhamel and Eric Radford.
 Both albums are available on iTunes and Amazon Music.

 BIOGRAPHY